Sexuality in Japan: Homosexuality

+Historically, the Shinto religion "had no special code of morals and seems to have regarded sex as a natural phenomenon to be enjoyed with few inhibitions."
+While Shinto beliefs are diverse, Japanese Shintoism does not condemn homosexuality.
+In Buddhist monasteries, nanshoku relationships were typically pederastic between a monk, priest or abbot and a prepubescent or adolescent acolyte.
+In the samurai class, it was customary for a boy in the wakashū age category to undergo training in the martial arts by apprenticing to a more experienced adult man.
+The man was permitted, if the boy agreed, to take the boy as his lover until he came of age; this relationship, often formalized in a "brotherhood contract", was expected to be exclusive, with both partners swearing to take no other (male) lovers.

 In Japan, sodomy was restricted by legal prohibition in 1873.
 However, the provision was repealed only seven years later by the Penal Code of 1880, which relied on the Napoleonic Code.
 Confucian thought and the government's desire to appear "civilized" influenced the way that homosexuality was viewed by both the Japanese state and by the population at large during the Meiji period.

 Despite recent trends that suggest a new level of tolerance, as well as open scenes in more cosmopolitan cities (such as Tokyo and Osaka), Japanese gay men and lesbian women often conceal their sexuality, and many marry persons of the opposite sex to avoid discrimination.

 Politics and law

 Japan has no laws against homosexual activity and has some legal protections for gay individuals, but the Japanese government does not recognize same-sex marriage.
 In 2008 however, a law was passed allowing transgender people who have gone through sex reassignment surgery to change their sex on legal documents.

 Consensual sex between adults of the same sex is legal, but some prefectures set the age of consent for same-sex sexual activity higher than for opposite-sex sexual activity.

 Despite recommendations from the Council for Human Rights Promotion, the Diet has yet to include protections against discrimination for sexual orientation in the country's civil rights code.
 Although national civil rights laws do not protect against discrimination based on sexual orientation, some local governments have enacted such laws.
 For example, the government of Tokyo has passed laws that ban discrimination in employment based on sexual identity.
 The major political parties express little public support for gay rights issues.